-When I left South Korea after three weeks of backpacking around the country, I found myself experiencing a genuine pang of sadness.
+When I left after travelling South Korea for three weeks, I found myself experiencing a genuine pang of sadness.
 It had weirdly felt more than just a holiday – it was like leaving somewhere I had settled in for much longer.

 South Korea totally exceeded my expectations in every way and in fact, was very different to how I thought it was going to be.